 A cloud-based POS enabled restaurateurs to operate their outlets from any part of the world, which was a massive help for people running restaurant chains.
-Since a restaurant chain needs standardization of recipe, instant menu updates, and a quick reporting system, cloud based-POS was a vast revolution.
+Since a restaurant chain needs standardization of recipes, instant menu updates, and a quick reporting system, cloud-based-POS was a vast revolution.

 Generally, a cloud-based POS is more comfortable to be installed as compared to other traditional POS software.
 This is because it is easier to import data, and the transition phase of setting up the POS takes way lesser time than others.
 For instance, you need just about 2 hours to update your menu, if you have the right format in a cloud-based POS, whereas you need days to do the same in a traditional POS.

 Challenges That You Are Expected To Face During POS Migration

 Before going into the specific details of the features that you should look for in your ideal POS, you must know about the challenges that lie in front of you while POS migration.
 These challenges include getting the right hardware for you, as well as a single network.
 Although a cloud-based POS is hardware-independent, it is usually recommended to have the following equipment for better speed and efficiency.

 - QSR: The two requirements for a QSR is a Quad-Core Processor and 4GB RAM.
 Integrating this hardware for your outlet would lead you to process the same operation in much lesser time.
 For instance, if you want to print a bill without the suggested hardware, it would take about 20 seconds of your time.
 But using the device would reduce the time to a mere 6 seconds.